-Small molecular inhibitors of protein kinases approved for clinical use by the FDA (Updated August 2019)(PDF)
+Small molecular inhibitors of protein kinases approved for clinical use by the FDA (Updated May 2020)(PDF)

 Abbreviations: ALL, Acute Lymphoblastic Leukaemia, GIST, Gastro-Intestinal Stromal Tumour, NSCLC, Non-Small Cell Lung Carcinoma